cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 Code 1111—Exempt

 > a.
+Use Code 6 if the requirement to report an AUS does not apply to the covered loan or application that your institution is reporting.
+Leave the remaining Automated Underwriting System data fields blank.

+> b.
 If fewer than five (5) automated underwriting systems were used by your institution to evaluate the application, leave the remaining Automated Underwriting System data fields blank.

-> b.
+> c.
 Use Code 1111 if, pursuant to the 2018 HMDA Rule, your institution is not reporting Automated Underwriting System.

-> c.
-Use Code 5 if your institution uses an Automated Underwriting System that 1) is not listed in the enumerated Automated Underwriting Systems, and 2) **is not** an internal proprietary system.
-Enter the name of the Automated Underwriting System in the Automated Underwriting System Conditional Free Form Text Field for Code 5 data field.

-> d.
-Use Code 6 if the requirement to report an AUS does not apply to the covered loan or application that your institution is reporting.
-Leave the remaining Automated Underwriting System data fields blank.

-> e.
-Use Code 7 if your institution uses an Automated Underwriting System that 1) is not listed in the enumerated Automated Underwriting Systems, and 2) **is** an internal proprietary system.

-> f.
-If your institution uses an Automated Underwriting System that is already listed as a valid value for Automated Underwriting Systems and is **not** Code 5 - Other (i.e., Codes 1, 2, 3, etc.), do not enter the name of Automated Underwriting System into the Automated Underwriting System Conditional Free Form Text Field for Code 5 data field.
-Instead, choose the corresponding code for your input.
-For example, the Automated Underwriting System Desktop Underwriter (DU) should be coded as 1, and not submitted in the free form text field as "Desktop Underwriter (DU)".
-Instead, enter the applicable code(s) in the Automated Underwriting System fields.

 2. **Automated Underwriting System Conditional Free Form Text Field for Code 5.** If Code 5 is selected in any Automated Underwriting System field, enter the name of the specific other AUS(s) not listed above.
 Enter more than one other Automated Underwriting System, as applicable.
 The maximum number of characters for this field is 255 characters, including spaces.
 If 5 is not entered, leave this field blank.